Distinguished Teaching Awards Overview & Past Recipients

 The Distinguished Teaching Awards recognize and celebrate faculty for exceptional contributions to undergraduate education through innovative pedagogy and other impactful teaching practices.
 Recipients of the Distinguished Teaching Award are seen as exemplars of our teacher-scholar model, who inspire the rest of the UM-Dearborn community to be committed to an undergraduate education of academic excellence and to preparing students for a lifetime of learning and growth.
 Two awards are given annually.

-If you are seeking information on Distinguished Teaching Award recipients prior to the three years listed below, please contact the Office of the Provost.
+If you are seeking information on Distinguished Teaching Award recipients prior to the years listed below, please contact the Office of the Provost.

 Nilay Chakraborty, associate professor in the Department of Mechanical Engineering in the College of Engineering and Computer Science (CECS), is a 2019 recipient of the Distinguished Teaching Award.